xXSalamanderXx/RLSBB-Search-Plus/README.md

 - Press **Stop Page Loading** to stop scanning
 - Press **Clear** to reset all filters

+## Disclaimer

+This repository is provided for general educational and informational use only.

+By accessing, using, modifying, or distributing this repository, you agree that:

+- **Use at Your Own Risk:** You are solely responsible for how you use anything provided in this repository.
+- **No Guarantees:** The software, documentation, and related materials are provided **"as is"**, without warranty of any kind, express or implied.
+- **No Liability:** The authors, maintainers, and contributors are not liable for any claims, damages, losses, or other liabilities arising from the use of this project.
+- **Legal Compliance:** You are responsible for making sure your use of this project complies with any laws, rules, or policies that apply to you.
+- **Not Legal Advice:** Nothing in this repository or its documentation should be considered legal advice.

+---

 ## License 📄

 Licensed under the **MIT License**.